KaTeX/KaTeX/ParsingNotes.md

 mode: "math"
 ```

-The `Array(ParseNode)` in the value is to allow for an easy and immediate recursion when
+The defining characteristic is the `Array(ParseNode)` in the `value.value`.
+This is
-rendering, but also, and more importantly, the need to avoid `ordgroup` types since these
+to allow for an easy recursion when rendering, but also, and more importantly,
-will impose additional structure to the rendering and may interfere with spacing in the
+the need to avoid `ordgroup` types since these will impose additional structure to the
-end result.
+rendering and may interfere with spacing in the end result.